 The size of the hiring company and the specific duties of the office manager generally determine the type of educational background required.
 While more and more offices are requiring management applicants to possess a bachelor's degree, smaller offices may hire an experienced office manager who possesses less formal education.

 Office management training programs include fields in business and office management.
 Certificate programs, associate's degrees and bachelor's degrees are all available in this field.
 These undergraduate office management programs teach students how to use common office software programs, including Microsoft Outlook, Excel, Word, Access and PowerPoint.
 Students also learn about accounting software programs, such as QuickBooks.
 Degree curricula also include general education requirements that provide students with the communication skills needed to work with other employees, businesses and clients.
 Some programs are offered online.

 General Office Management Certificate

-Certificate programs are available in general office management as well as dental, medical and construction office management.
-Students learn to navigate the Internet and use common office software programs.
+Certificate programs are available in general office management as well as in dental, medical and construction office management.
+Students learn to navigate the internet aside from using common office software programs.
 Through skills labs, they also become skilled at typing quickly and accurately, using office equipment and maintaining electronic and paper records.
 Some course topics in these programs might include:

 - Management overview